-- a.
-The performance of all manner of activities, operations and services inherent to the banking business in general or directly or indirectly related thereto which it is authorised to carry on by current legislation, including the provision of investment and ancillary services and the performance of insurance brokerage activities. - b.
-The provision of technological, administrative and advisory services to public authorities, as well as to any other public or private-sector entity; and - c.
-The acquisition, holding, use and disposal of all types of marketable securities.
+- a) The performance of all manner of activities, operations and services inherent to the banking business in general or directly or indirectly related thereto which it is authorised to carry on by current legislation, including the provision of investment and ancillary services and the performance of insurance brokerage activities.a cualquier otra entidad pública o privada; y - b) The provision of technological, administrative and advisory services to public authorities, as well as to any other public or private-sector entity; and - c) The acquisition, holding, use and disposal of all types of marketable securities.

 The Cecabank Group carries on its activity in Spain.
-However, it has a branch in London (United Kingdom) and Lisbon (Portugal), representative offices in Paris (France) and Frankfurt (Germany) and two subsidiaries abroad, one in Hong Kong and another in Belgium.
+However, it has two branchs in London (United Kingdom) and Lisboa (Portugal), representative offices in Paris (France) and Frankfurt (Germany) and two subsidiaries abroad, one in Hong Kong and another in Belgium.